radislaw/javascript/react/README.md

   - Bind event handlers for the render method in the constructor. eslint: [`react/jsx-no-bind`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md)

-  > Why?
+  > Почему?
 A bind call in the render path creates a brand new function on every single render.

     ```jsx
-    // bad
+    // плохо
     class extends React.Component {
       onClickDiv() {
         // do stuff